Karimatajin/Crimes-in-NYC-using-Pyspark/README.md

 Big data analysis using spark on NYC opendData.
-Visualizations using python libraries have also been used for better visual understanding of the analysis
+In this notebook, I am capriciously using Spark, Pandas, Matplotlib, Seaborn without any meaningful distinction of purpose.
+The point is:

+1- Perform data reading, transforming, and querying using Apache Spark.

+2- Visualize using existing Python libraries.
+Matplotlib will remain when I know to do with it all that I'm currenly using Seaborn for.

 Prerequisities: